Chicken Paprikash with a Dollop of Sour Cream

 Use a pan that will hold all the ingredients with the chicken in a single layer.
 Note that the chicken is not browned in this recipe; the pieces are slipped, naked, into the sauce.

-I usually serve this with buttered nokedli (similar to spaetzle), buttered blanched green beans (not French), and cucumber salad.
+I usually serve this with buttered nokedli (similar to spaetzle), blanched green beans tossed with olive oil and salt, and cucumber salad.

 Serves 4